ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 the server MUST reply with the `RateLimit` headers related to the window with the lower `RateLimit-Remaining` values.

-Under certain conditions, a server MAY artificially lower `RateLimit` headers values between subsequent requests, eg. to respond to Denial of Service attacks or in case of resource saturation.
+Under certain conditions, a server MAY artificially lower `RateLimit` field values between subsequent requests, eg. to respond to Denial of Service attacks or in case of resource saturation.